Baruch Charney Vladeck: American Labor Party and return to elected office

 Vladeck held the office of majority leader for the next eight months, during which he developed a reputation as a calm but firm parliamentarian, only occasionally rising to challenge the bigotry of his fellow politicians.
 After several defections from the anti-Tammany bloc on key votes, Vladeck dissolved the coalition and resigned as majority leader on September 23, 1938, stating that the remaining members of the coalition refused to take responsibility for legislation it did not enact.

 Death and legacy

-Vladeck's coffin is carried out of The Jewish Daily Forward Building in Manhattan, November 2, 1938.
+Vladeck's casket is carried out of The Jewish Daily Forward Building in Manhattan, November 2, 1938.

 Vladeck died at his home in 2 Horatio Street on October 30, 1938, at the age of 52 from a coronary thrombosis.
 His funeral procession through the Lower East Side and ending outside the Forward building drew 500,000 mourners, New York City's second-largest funeral to date.
 Among the speakers at the service were Governor Herbert Lehman, Mayor Fiorello La Guardia, Senator Robert F. Wagner and Socialist leader Norman Thomas.